lucaseckert/accessoryglands/data/README_data.txt

 -references: all references for that species for all traits in cleanTraitData.csv

 referenceList.rtf: full reference list for the sources listed in dataReferences.csv

+accessTree.R: code for accessing the tree block and single phylogeny from Fish Tree of Life

+treeBlock.rds: R object of tree block (100 phylogenies) for all species in our dataset, generated from accessTree.R

+treeSingle.rds: R object of fully resolved phylogeny for species in our dataset, generated from accessTree.R